globeandmail/tgam-arc-ios-sdk/README.md

 ## Mobile SDK

+This project is open sourced, so feel free to add as a submodule to your android project.
+Alternatively, you can compile your own binary and include in your project.

-Arc XP's mobile SDK allows access to Arc XP services and content, for Android and iOS applications.
+Arc XP's Mobile SDK allows access to Arc XP services and content, for Android and iOS applications.
 Access to the various services and media is available via a single SDK, documentation can be found around the following modules (commerce/content being optional).

 * **(Subscriptions)** Identity services for user management.
 * **(Content)** Fetching media to display in applications.